+Price \$1.25-postage 20 cts.
 These works occupy the highest position in the Literature of Spiritualism.
-The medium author seems chosen by the invisible world as an amanuensis for their best and surest uterances.
+The medium author seems chosen by the invisible world as an amanuensis for their best and surest utterances.
 No Spiritualist can afford to do without them.
-For sale at this office
+For sale at this office.

-PHOTOGRAPHS OF SPIRIT PAINTINGS !
+PHOTOGRAPHS OF SPIRIT PAINTINGS!

 Scenes in the Summer Land-No. 1.

-THE PORTIOO OF THE SAGE: Cartedo Visite,
+THE PORTION OF THE SAGE: Cartedo Visite, Twenty-five cents.

-Twenty-five cents.

 Scenes in the Summer Land-No. 2.
-Carte de Visite, Twenty-five cents.

-THE PHOTOGRAPHS of these beautiful oil paintings, ex ecuted by the control of spirits, represent gorgeous enes of their abode, are now published by the artist,

-Address RELIGIO-PHILOSOPHICAL PUBLISHING ABBOCIATION, Drawer 6325, Chicago, Ill., or Hudson Tattle, Berlin Heights,
+Carte de Visite, Twenty-fire cents.
+FITHE PHOTOGRAPHS of these beautiful oil paintings, ex ecuted by the control of spirits, represent gorgeous scenes of their abode, are now published by the artist, Address RELIGIO-PHILOSOPHICAL PUBLISHING ASSOCIATION.
+Drawer 6825, Chicago, Ill., or Hudson Tottle, Berlin Heights.

-WE HAVE JUST RECEIVED

-A NEW AND BEAUTIFUL BOOK, ENTITLED
+WE HAVE JUST RECEIVED A NEW AND BEAUTIFUL BOOK, ENTITLED

-BRANCHES OF PALM, BY MRS. J. S. ADAMS.
+BRANCHES OF PALM.
+BY MRS. J. S. ADAMS.

 To those who are acquainted with the writings of Mrs. Adams, nothing need be said to commend this new volume to their attention.

-The thoughts it contains bear evidences of a rich spiritual growth, and a maturity resulting from additional experience -- and cannot fail to be welcomed and treasured by all lovers of "the good, the beantiful, and the true."
+The thoughts it contains bear evidences of a rich spiritual growth, and a maturity resulting from additional experience

-Every one who possesses this book will realize the truth-fulness of a remark made by one who had the privilege of looking over its pages while in proof: "While I read it seems as though an angel stands by my side and talks to me."
-Another, a gentleman of this city, who read the first hundred pages, in a letter to a Boston paper concerning the book, says: "It is mostly prose in form, but all poetry in spirit.
+-and cannot fail to be welcomed and treasured by all lovers of "the good, the beantiful, and the true."
+Every one who possesses this book will realize the truthfulness of a remark made by one who had the privilege of looking over its pages while in proof: "While I read it seems as though an angel stands by my side and talks to me."
+Another, a gentleman of this city, who read the first hundred pages, in a letter to a Boston paper concerning the "It is mostly prose in form, but all poetry in spirit.
 It is a staff that will support every weary pilgrim of earth that takes it in hand.
 It tells us how to live better and die happier.
-Its pages all along reveal the yet unrecog-nized goodness of God to man.
-In chastisement, as well as
+Its pages all along reveal the yet unrecogzed goodness of God to mun.
+In chasti in blessing, it recognizes the guidance of wisdom.
+It is & precious book, it gives the reader food and comfort.
+It is a book that every one afflicted needs; the wayward need it, the thoughtless need it, the unhappy need it.
+It is a sweet and holy song to the devoted and devout.
+The poor, the rich, the ignorant, and the wise, will find rich blessings in it, and it will guide the feet of many over dangerous places.
+To weary and worn pilgrims on these shores of time;